Running Network Simulations with BMTK#

 }

 This can be useful if you have multiple simulations on the same network with different input regimens.
-It insures that each simulation configs all use the same model.
-And if you have to update the model and/or component paths then you only need to do so once.
+It ensures that each simulation config use the same model.
+And if you have to update the model and/or component paths, you only need to do so once.

 3. Run the Simulation#

-Now that we have all the files we need to instantiate the model, along with a configuration that specifies the run-time, inputs, and reporting conditions of our simulation; we can go ahead an execute the simulation using the following command:
+Now we have all the files we need to instantiate the model, along with a configuration that specifies the run-time, inputs, and reporting conditions of our simulation.
+We can go ahead and execute the simulation using the following command:

 $ python run_simulation.py config.simulation.json

-If you have a machine or cluster with multiple cores BMTK will automatically parallize the simulation.
+If you have a machine or cluster with multiple cores, you can instruct BMTK to parallelize the simulation.
 The only change the user will have to make is to change the way python is called to comply with your setup.

 $ mpirun -np N python run_simulation.py config.simulation.json

-There are numerious other options for ways to execute BMTK; including using:
+There are numerious other options for ways to execute BMTK; including:

 See Using Docker with BMTK guide for more information.